 A bachelor of science (BS) or bachelor of arts (BA) or second BS/BA degree in communicative disorders prepares students who desire to work in either speech-language pathology or audiology.
 While the degree is often a pre-requisite for graduate programs in speech-language pathology or audiology, there is no professional employment licensure with the BS/BA degree.
 Within COMDDE there are three programs to obtain an undergraduate degree: Logan Main Campus BS/BA, Online 1st BS/BA, and Online 2nd BS/BA.
 Students are accountable to all General Departmental Policies.

-The Northwest Commission on Colleges and Universities (NWCCU) and the American Speech-Language-Hearing Association (AHSA) accredits USU’s COMDDE programs.
+The Northwest Commission on Colleges and Universities (NWCCU) accredits USU’s COMDDE programs.
+The American Speech-Language-Hearing Association (ASHA) accredits the COMDDE graduate audiology and speech-language pathology programs.